qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 * Use GIS data that you already have
 * Download sample data from
   http://qgis.org/downloads/data/qgis_sample_data.zip
-* Uninstall |qg| and reinstall with the data download option checked (only recommended if the above solutions are unsuccessful)
+* Uninstall QGIS and reinstall with the data download option checked (only recommended if the above solutions are unsuccessful)

 |nix| |osx| For GNU/Linux and Mac OS X, there are not yet dataset installation